Skip to main content

 1. CTRL–click (Mac) or Right–click (Windows) on a Read More link’s » character and choose Inspect.

-2. In the DevTools Elements panel you'll see the HTML code.
-Expand the <a href="#" class="read-more"> element to reveal the ::after pseudo-element nested inside.
-Notice how Chrome renders pseudo-elements as actual DOM nodes for inspection purposes, even though they don't exist in your HTML source.
+2. In the DevTools Elements panel you’ll see the HTML code.
+Expand the <a href="#" class="read-more"> element to see the ::after inside.

-3. Click on the ::after pseudo-element and you'll see the corresponding CSS rule displayed in the Styles panel.
-This debugging capability is essential when working with complex pseudo-element implementations or troubleshooting inheritance issues.
+3. Click on the ::after and you’ll see the style that creates it listed in the Styles panel.

 Single Vs. Double Colons (Pseudo-Element Vs. Pseudo-Class)